1991 Canada Soccer National Championships

 The 1991 Canada Soccer National Championships was the 69th staging of Canada Soccer's domestic football club competition.
-Norvan ANAF #45 won the Challenge Trophy after they beat Scarborough Azzurri SC in the Canadian Final at Umea Field in Saskatoon on 8 October 1991.
+Norvan ANAF #45 won the Challenge Trophy after they beat Scarborough Azzurri SC in the Canadian Final at Umea Field in Saskatoon on October 14, 1991.

-Eight teams qualified to the final week of the 1991 National Championships in Saskatoon which opened with the Quarterfinals on 11 October.
-In the Semifinals, Norvan ANAF #45 beat Winnipeg Lucania FC while Scarborough Azzurri SC beat Cole Harbour SC.
+Eight teams qualified to the final week of the 1991 National Championships in Saskatoon which opened with the quarter-finals on October 11.
+In the semi-finals, Norvan ANAF #45 beat Winnipeg Lucania FC while Scarborough Azzurri SC beat Cole Harbour SC.

 On the road to the National Championships, Norvan ANAF #45 beat Vancouver Firefighters in the BC Province Cup Final.